Addus HomeCare (ADUS)

 Serving approximately 66,000 clients across 22 states with a focus on "dual eligible" Medicare and Medicaid beneficiaries, Addus HomeCare (NASDAQ:ADUS) provides in-home personal care, hospice, and home health services to elderly, chronically ill, and disabled individuals.

-- A positive is that its performance over the past five years shows its incremental sales were extremely profitable, as its annual earnings per share growth of 14.4% outpaced its revenue gains
+- The good news is that its additional sales over the last five years increased its profitability as the 14.4% annual growth in its earnings per share outpaced its revenue

 Why There Are Better Opportunities Than Addus HomeCare